cjdelisle/cjdns/README.md

 What is cjdns?
 --------------

-It is a routing engine designed for security, scalability, speed and ease of use.
+Cjdns is a routing engine designed for security, scalability, speed and ease of use.
 The dream: You type `./cjdroute` and give it an interface which connects another node and it gives you an ipv6 address generated from a public encryption key and a virtual network card (TUN device) which you can use to